zachHixson/jsASM/README.md

 - Import the `Machine.js` file
 - Construct the virtual machine with `new Machine(asm_text)`
     - Optionally a `settings` object can be provided to customize memory example.
 Available setings are `{memory, videoMemory, inputs}`.
-See included examples for relevant settings
 - `yourMachine.run(canvas_context)` - Runs ths machine for one cycle
 - `yourMachine.setInput(input_idx, value)` can be used to pass input values from Javascript into your assembly code